zorts/smpapi/README.md

 Drive GIMAPI (the SMP query API) from the USS command line.
+The output is vertical-bar delimited, intended for consumption by scripts.

 Some sample commands: